THE AMATEUR RADIO ASSOCIATION OF SOUTHWEST FLORIDA, INC.

 - Immediate Past President

+At least four or no more than six Directors.
 The positions of Secretary and Treasurer may be combined into a single office.

-Section 2: All members of the Executive Board must be natural persons who are 18 years of age or older, and who are active or family members in good standing, and who shall have been members of the ARASWF for at least one year preceding election or appointment to the Executive Board.
+Section 2: All members of the Executive Board must be natural persons who are 18 years of age or older, and who are active or family members in good standing, and who shall have been members of the ARASWF for at least one-year preceding election or appointment to the Executive Board.
 Members of the Executive Board need not be residents of the State of Florida.
 There shall be no minimum age limit established.

 Section 3: The number of members of the Executive Board may be increased or decreased by a majority vote of members present and eligible to vote at a duly held ARASWF membership business meeting.